rootstrap/react-native-base/README.md

 #### IOS

-1. Create a new app in firebase with the Bundle Identifier
+1. Create a new app in firebase with the Bundle Identifier of the schema that you will run
-2. Download a GoogleService-Info.plist
+2. Download a `GoogleService-Info.plist`
-3. Go to the `./ios` folder and run `xed -b ios` to open Xcode
+3. Run `xed -b ios` to open Xcode
-3. Add the file to the project folder
+3. Add the `GoogleService-Info.plist` to the project folder
 4. Run `pod install` inside the `./ios` folder

+#### Android

+1. Create a new app in firebase with the package with the suffix of the flavor you will run
+2. Download the `google-services.json` and move it to the `./android/app` directory

 ## Continuous Integration